maquino96/matt-site/context/APP_INIT.md

 **Matt Site** is a personal profile and blog platform built with Next.js 14 App Router.
 It combines a static blog (MDX-based) with a dynamic content management system (Supabase + Tiptap editor) for creating and managing blog posts.
 The site includes a profile section, mini interactive apps, and full SEO/accessibility support.

-**Core Purpose**: Personal portfolio/blog with rich text editing capabilities, accessible only in development mode by default, with production editing optional via environment variables.
+**Core Purpose**: Personal portfolio/blog with rich text editing capabilities, protected by password authentication for secure admin access.

 ---